davyberra/Django-React-Issue-Tracker/README.md

 ![Project View](https://imgur.com/IwEq9pD.jpg)

 After signing up, you should be taken to the dashboard screen where you can view and create new projects.
-Clicking the 'New Project' button will pop up a window for you to type in hte name of your new project.
+Clicking the 'New Project' button will pop up a window for you to type in the name of your project.

 ![New Project](https://imgur.com/Uxxy1MW.jpg)

-After clicking 'Save Project', your new project should appear on your dashboard.
+After clicking 'Save Project' your new project should appear on your dashboard.

 ![Test Project](https://imgur.com/wkQd8h3.jpg)
 ###Creating/Modifying Issues